simple-access-layer/source/README.md

 A data access and storage middleware.

-Provides a heirarchical organisational structure into which various, administrator defined data sources can be stored.
+Provides a hierarchical organisational structure into which various, administrator defined data sources can be stored.
 Users can locate, read and write data using a simple API.

 The SAL server provides a REST API to access and modify data (where permitted).
-Client libraries for python are provided that automatically deserialise and convert the SAL data classes into equivalent python objects.
+Client libraries for python are provided that automatically de-serialise and convert the SAL data classes into equivalent python objects.

-The backend persistance storage is easily replacable to enable data to be easily stored using a range of different technologies - object stores, filesystems, databases.
+The backend persistence storage is easily replaceable to enable data to be easily stored using a range of different technologies - object stores, filesystems, databases.

 Background
 ----------